avo-hq/docs.avohq.io/docs/2.0/field-options.md

 ## Nullable

-When a user uses the **Save** button, Avo is storing the value for each field in the database.
-There are cases where you may prefer to explicitly instruct Avo to store a `NULL` value in the database row when the field is empty.
+When a user uses the **Save** button, Avo stores the value for each field in the database.
+However, there are cases where you may prefer to explicitly instruct Avo to store a `NULL` value in the database row when the field is empty.
 You do that by using the `nullable` option, which converts `nil` and empty values to `NULL`.

 You may also define which values should be interpreted as `NULL` using the `null_values` method.